vb-consulting/pdd-demo/PDD.Database/README.md

 <!-- comment on function "reporting"."chart_employee_counts_by_area"(integer) is @until-end-tag; -->
 Business areas, the number of employees for top 3 companies by highest number of employees.
-Json object where lables are business area names and three series with number of current employees for each area, each searies for one company.
+JSON object where labels are business area names and three series with number of current employees for each area, each searies for one company.
 - Returns JSON schema: `{"labels": [string], "series: [{"data": [number], "label": string}]"}`

 <!-- end -->